What is vertical oscillation?

 Of course upwards because going against the gravity is more costly.

-The [vertical] length of the downward phase is equal to and actually the consequence of the upwards one.
+The [vertical] length of the downward phase is equal to and actually the consequence of the upwards one (and when I say upwards, I mainly mean going above your own height).
 When it is higher than what it should be, the runner has to deal with a greater force at landing due to falling from a higher height.
 It may not sound concerning at first, especially because the deviation from the optimum amount is about a centimetre or two, but the longer the running course the higher wasted energy and the higher chance of injury.
 That is why excessive VO is bad.
 It hurts both ways, up and down.

 Does running cadence (strides per minute) affect vertical oscillation?